alphagov/govuk-frontend/src/checkboxes/README.md

       "idPrefix": "nationality",
       "name": "nationality",
       "fieldset": {
+        "legend": {
-        "legendText": "What is your nationality?"
+          "text": "What is your nationality?"
+        }
       },
       "hint": {
         "text": "If you have dual nationality, select all options that are relevant to you."